 A few of the candidates are already working in a job position, and they need time to think about whether they should consider this job position or not.
 In such a situation, you can always ask the employer to give you some time; believe me; they will wait for you.

 The hiring recruiters generally understand that your decision is critical to your life and career.
 So, they always want you to make your final decision instead of going in a rush.
 But you should keep a few things in mind before requesting the recruiter.
-These points are listed down below:
+These points are listed below:

-- Thank the recruiter for considering your profile.
+• Thank the recruiter for considering your profile.

-- Request some time from a recruiter to consider the offer, and ask them to email the details.
+• Request some time from a recruiter to consider the offer, and ask them to email the details.
 You can ask them about their expectations of receiving a clear-cut decision from you.
-(Don’t worry, they always want better employees in their company so that they will respect your request)
+(Don’t worry, they always want better employees in their company so that they will respect your request.)

-- If they don’t give any deadline, then you can give them a proper date or day on which you can get back to them.
-Ask them if this is acceptable or not?
+• If they don’t give any deadline, then you can give them a proper date or day on which you can get back to them.
+Ask them if this is acceptable or not.

-In the meantime, you can simply go through the contract or the job offer; you can also research the company, which will help you to make your final decision.
+In the meantime, you can simply go through the contract or the job offer; you can also research the company, which will help you make your final decision.

 How To End The Call?